CAMEROON SLAVE TRADE ROUTES

 Day 1: Douala

-Arrival at the Douala International airport received by a Global Bush representative and then transfer to the hotel for briefing and then dinner and night.
+Arrive at the Douala International airport, received by a Global Bush representative, transfer to Hotel Bano Palace for dinner and overnight.

 Day 02: Douala

 Breakfast, Visit of the various sites in Douala (castle of King Akwa NdikaP), The Pagoda of King Manga Bell; The Portuguese navigator anchor in the estury Wouri which was one boarding stations for slaves in Douala was baptized Rio Dos Camaroes (River of Prawns).
 A brief meeting with the kings of Douala (Bell and Akwa), who signed the first contract with the British government to prohibit slave trade.
 Return to the hotel for dinner and night at Hotel Bano Palace.